ENROSQUE, LAPIZ, PLANEO, CALECITA

 Lapiz equals pencil

 Lapiz is a circular motion of the free leg, done with the toe or inside edge.
-Lapiz can be both a small adornment, that takes only one or two counts and is meant to accent the music, fill the gap in dancing, and show off your speed, coordination, and precision, or it can be an actual tango figure.
+Lapiz can be both a small adornment that takes only one or two counts and is meant to accent the music, fill the gap in dancing, and show off your speed, coordination, and precision, or it can be an actual tango figure.
 If that's the case, the movement will take more time, and the arch created by the free foot will be larger, with a sweeping motion.
-This kind of lapiz is mostly performed by a Leader and it's literally looking like the Leader is sweeping the floor right before the lady's foot.
-Lapiz comes in few different versions under different names.
+This kind of lapiz is mainly performed by a Leader, and it literally looks like the Leader is sweeping the floor right before the lady's foot.
+Lapiz comes in a few different versions under different names.
 We can do a rulo (curl) or dibujo (drawing) - circular, or other small shapes that are drawn on the floor with the free foot.
 The point is - the free leg is active and ‘doing’ the lapiz.

 Planeo

-Planeo can be executed by either Leader or Follower.
-The moves are different though.
+Either the Leader or the Follower can execute Planeo.
+The moves are different, though.
 In the Follower case, she is being pivoted by the Leader and so needs first to be stopped mid-stride with a slight downward lead and free leg extended.
-Then the pivoting action happens - quite passively though she has to actively engage in keeping the position.
-You can imagine a figurine of a ballerina being spin around.
+Then the pivoting action happens - quite passively, though she has to actively engage in keeping the position.
+You can imagine a figurine of a ballerina being spun around.

-For a Leader to make the movement look effortless a lot of practice and small muscle engagement are involved.
-The leader usually steps forward with the free leg left behind to trail as he is pivoting himself and leading the Follower into the molinete around him.
+For a Leader to move effortlessly, a lot of practice and small muscle engagement are involved.
+The leader usually steps forward, leaving the free leg behind to trail as he pivots and leads the Follower into the molinete around him.
 Tango multitasking…

 Enrosque, from enroscar - to coil